UPSCb/course-web/README.md

 * handle different IPs more gracefully than in the connect.js

-* provide the course title in a single place to avoid editing all _js_ files and the index, connect and materials _jade_ view files
+* provide the course title in a single place to avoid editing all _js_ files and the index, connect and materials _pug_ view files

 * Find a way to import materials to _public/materials_ instead of git-ing everything